← Back to Articles

 What it is

 The paušální daň ("fixed-payment tax") is a simplified flat-rate regime introduced in 2021.
-Instead of calculating your tax base, filing a tax return, and making quarterly advance payments, you pay one fixed monthly amount that covers everything: income tax, social insurance, and health insurance.
+Instead of calculating your tax base, filing a tax return, and making any income-tax advances that would otherwise be due, you pay one fixed monthly amount that covers everything: income tax, social insurance, and health insurance.

-The monthly payment is fixed regardless of your actual income within the band, and at year end you do not file a tax return.
-This is the simplest possible way to handle your tax obligations as a Czech freelancer.
+The monthly payment is fixed regardless of your actual income within the band.
+If all of the regime's conditions remain satisfied, you do not file a tax return or the usual insurance statements at year end.
+This is the simplest way to handle your tax obligations as a Czech freelancer.

 The three bands (2026)